prioritizr/prioritizr/docs/reference/problem.md

 - rij:

-  `data.frame` containing information on the amount of each feature in each planning unit assuming each management zone.
-Similar to `data.frame` arguments for `features`, the `data.frame` objects must follow the conventions used by *Marxan*.
-Note that the `"zone"` column is not needed for problems involving a single management zone.
+  `data.frame` containing information on the amount of each feature in each planning unit that would be expected if the planning unit was selected (in other words, allocated to each zone).
+Following conventions used by *Marxan*, `rij` must contain the following columns.
+Note that the `"zone"` column is not needed for problems involving a single zone.
-  Specifically, the argument should contain the following columns:

   pu